sigcsets/sigcse_website/membership/mailing-lists.md

 [myacm.acm.org](http://myacm.acm.org) and go to the \"Electronic Mailing Lists\" page.

-To be added to or removed from the SIGCSE-members and SIGCSE-volunteers lists, send an e-mail with your ACM member number to
-<infodir@sigcse.org>, which goes to both of the SIGCSE listserv
-administrators who moderate these lists:
+To be added to or removed from the SIGCSE-members, SIGCSE-volunteers, or SIGCSE-jobs lists send an e-mail with your ACM member number to <infodir@sigcse.org>, which goes to all of the SIGCSE listserv administrators who moderate these lists:

--   Samuel Rebelsky, Professor of Computer Science - Grinnell College, Grinnell, IA 50112
 - Haris Skiadas, Associate Professor of Mathematics and Computer Science - Hanover College, Hanover, IN 47243 USA
+- David Zabner, Ph.D.
+Student, Education Department - Tufts University, Medford, MA, USA
+- Joshua Adams, Assistant Professor of Computer Information Systems - Saint Leo University, St. Leo, FL 33574 USA

 #### <a name="#guidelines">Guidelines for Posting to the SIGCSE-members List</a>
 {:.mt4 .border-bottom}